devuan/arm-sdk/README.md

 The Devuan SDK is Copyright (c) 2015-2016 by the Dyne.org Foundation

-Devuan SDK components are designed, written and maintained by:
+Devuan SDK components were designed, and are written and maintained by:

 - Ivan J. <parazyd@dyne.org>
 - Denis Roio <jaromil@dyne.org>